 Reproducibility is put forward via the creation of automated and reusable pipelines, with analyses ranging from raw data pre-processing to statistical and machine learning evaluations.
 These pipelines are designed according to the latest neuroimaging standards.
 The associated code and data are managed and structured so that to satisfy all criteria typically requested by large grants and top journals, the great majority of which favor open & reproducible research.

 Knowledge transfer, from standard tools to novel methods, is supported in two ways.
-First, a NeuroImaging Data Science (NIDS) course aims at providing all researchers with the same set of computing skills to enable them to leverage a maximum of existing tools and neuroimaging libraries.
-Second, methods meetings are to be organized on a regular basis to share a group’s specialized approach among researchers at Campus Biotech.
+First, two courses, Introduction to Open & Reproducible Data Science (IORDS) and Examples of Data Science Applications in Neuroimaging (EDSAN) aim at providing all researchers with the same set of computing skills to enable them to leverage a maximum of existing tools and neuroimaging libraries.
+Second, the Hands-On Open & Reproducible Data Science (HOORDS) journal club is organized on a regular basis to discover tools and packages researchers at Campus Biotech find useful.

 One of the aim of open science is to also facilitate interdisciplinarity and accessibility.
 One way to target this goal is by organizing events bringing together people of different backgrounds and expertise.
 Hackathons (coding-marathons lasting several days during which groups work on a variety of projects) are organized once to twice a year.
 They are open to data scientists from different fields, and beyond researchers, to anyone interested in the proposed neuroscience projects.